• Skip to primary navigation

 Vegan french toast with butter and fruit.

 Being vegan does not mean that we can’t enjoy something as lovely as French toast!
-All you need to do is make a thick cinnamon vanilla mixture that is absorbable by the bread but also forms a layer on the surface.
+All you need to do is make a thick cinnamon-vanilla mixture that is absorbable by the bread but also forms a layer on the surface.

 I really think that you might wonder why you’ve waited so long to make this French toast after you sink your teeth into the first glorious bite.
 Especially because it’s such a breeze to whip up and the ingredients are readily available at most stores.

 We like to make this easy “eggy bread” recipe to eat throughout the week.
-Slices can be kept crispy by reheating them in the pan or toaster oven, but we keep it simple by using the microwave.
+Slices can be kept crispy by reheating them in a pan or toaster oven, but we keep it simple by using the microwave.

 Reasons To Love This Recipe

-• Eggless
+• Eggless and no dairy

-• Quick and easy
+• Quick and easy to whip up

-• Uses up that leftover bread
+• Great way to use up leftover bread

 Ingredients and Substitutions